ashkan-mokarian/infectio-mesa/README.md

 # Notes

+* CHANGELOG 20.06.2023: change the three phenotype metrics to area, number, and radial velocity.
+I think radius is not very well defined, whether it is from infection center or from convex center, and which one, the average, min, max, etc. So better to use area which shows the territory of the plaque/virus.

 * Inconsistency for Radius information; in std output, the radius to center of infection is shown.
 In graph plots, the center to convex center is shown.